 - Consult the experts

-10. Have an idea on the way they interview applicants
+Have an idea on the way they interview applicants

-Jillian has also said that as an interviewer, "You really have to be selective and choose students who are going to be able to handle the academic rigors and the emotional aspects of going to a school like that and be able to think on a new level.
-That's what you look for”.
+Jillian has also said that as an interviewer, "You have to be selective and choose students who are going to be able to handle the academic rigors and the emotional aspects of going to a school like that and be able to think on a new level.
+That's what you look for."
 The questions she's asked in her time may not be the same, but it all boils down to finding out the core of what makes the student who they are.

 Alternative Option A: Attend a different college and transfer to Harvard later

-Now this one is optional and isn't mandatory but if Harvard doesn't welcome you with open arms yet, you can try attending a different college similar to them and study there for a while.
-Then midway your course, you can try applying for a transfer.
+Now this one is optional and isn't mandatory.
+But if Harvard doesn't welcome you with open arms yet, you can try attending a different college and study there for a while.
+Then midway through your course, you can try applying for a transfer.

 Alternative Option B: Apply again after going through a gap year

 But how can you say you're not worthy of this place if you don't even give it a try?
-That's why with the steps and tips we've written for you above, you have a chance at being one of the few that gets selected.
+That's why, with the steps and tips we've written for you above, you have a chance at being one of the few that gets selected.